Periodic solutions of coupled Boussinesq equations and Ostrovsky-type models free from zero-mass contradiction: Counter-Propagating Waves

-We consider the case when the characteristic speeds in the equations are close, so we have $c - 1 = \O{\varepsilon}$.
-The case of co-propagating waves was explored in \cite{Khusnutdinova19Book}, so we exclude these from our considerations here.
-Instead we consider the case of a counter-propagating wave.
-We take the initial condition \eqref{uwICCounter}, where the waves will be well separated via choice of $x_0$ and $x_1$.
-The results are shown in Figure \ref{fig:RSWCounter}, where the evolution of the wave is shown for $u$ and $w$ in a single plot.
+We analyse the case when the characteristic speeds in the equations are close, so we have $c - 1 = \O{\varepsilon}$ and the periodic domain is sufficiently large.
+The solutions in this case are expected to be radiating solitary waves \cite{Khusnutdinova19Book}.
+We take the initial condition \eqref{uwICCounter}, where the waves will be well separated via the choice of $x_0$ and $x_1$.
+To determine the behaviour of the solution, we consider it at two times: $t = 150$, before interaction, and $t = 500$, after the interaction.
+The results are shown in Figure \ref{fig:RSWCounter}.

-Firstly we see that the solitons form a co-propagating radiating tail, as expected from the co-propagating case \cite{Khusnutdinova19Book}.
-As they interact the solitons appear to emerge with only a small change in their amplitudes, and there is good agreement between the direct and weakly-nonlinear solutions.
-A further test was run by comparing the result of the interaction to a corresponding co-propagating case without interaction.
-These comparisons are shown in Figure \ref{fig:RSWCounterComp} for the left- and right-propagating radiating solitary waves independently.
-We can see that there is excellent agreement between the cases, with only a very minor phase shift, suggesting that interaction of radiating solitary waves behaves essentially in the same way as solitary wave interaction.
+Firstly we see that the solitons form a solitary wave with a co-propagating radiating tail, as expected from the co-propagating case \cite{Khusnutdinova19Book}.
+As they interact the solitons appear to emerge with only a small change in their amplitudes, although the amplitude can decay in the evolution of the radiating solitary wave.
+To determine if their collision is elastic or does indeed introduce a small change in amplitude, or perhaps a phase shift, we compare the solution in the counter-propagating case to a corresponding one when there is only one radiating solitary wave present.